mattetti/book_mdar/book/source/Chapters/1_Introduction/1_What_Is_Merb&DM.markdown

 The `merb` gem installs both `merb-core` and `merb-more`; all you need in order to get started straight away.
-The benefit of this modularity is that the framework remains simple and focussed with additional functionality provided by gems.
+The benefit of this modularity is that the framework remains simple and focused with additional functionality provided by gems.

 Thanks to Merb's modularity, you are not locked into using any particular libraries.
 For example, Merb ships with plugins for several popular ORMs and